 - After 3-4 mins, when the water gets hot and the spinach leaves blanched well, then turn off the heat.

-- Then immediately transfer the leaves in a bowl full of water(at room temperature), and stir it well for 3-4 times.
-And again transfer the leaves to another bowl of normal water to completely cool it down.
+- Then immediately transfer the leaves to a bowl full of water(at room temperature), and stir it well 3-4 times.

-- After 2 mins, lightly squeeze the leaves and straight put it into the blender with 4 garlic cloves.
+- After 2 mins, lightly squeeze the leaves and straight put them into the blender with 4 pcs garlic cloves.

-- Blend it well to get a smooth paste or puree of it.
+- Blend it well to get a smooth paste or puree.

-- When the butter completely melts down, then add 1/4 tsp cumin seeds and 2 bay leaves in the pan.
+- When the butter completely melts down, then add 1/4 tsp cumin seeds and 2 bay leaves to the pan.

-- Then add chopped onion to the pan and sauté it well for 3-4 mins.
+- Then add 2 medium-sized chopped onions to the pan and sauté it well for 3-4 mins.

 - After 3-4 mins, when the onion gets soft and turns into a light pink color, then add the tomato-ginger-garlic-green chili paste to it.
 Sauté it well.